Atlantic City FC: History

 ACFC was officially announced as an expansion side in the NPSL on December 21, 2017.”
 Shortly after, former Swansea City player Kristian O'Leary was appointed Head Coach.
 The team played its first season at Stockton University.

-On February 7, 2019 it was announced that the team is working with The City of Atlantic City to play home games in Surf Stadium starting in 2020.
+In 2023, the team announced a return to Stockton University as the full-time home of the team, starting with 5 games in 2023.